 As with any external professional services relationship, directors should expect an ongoing conversation that applies specific professional expertise to the operations and strategic objectives of the company.
 Directors shouldn't be intimidated by references to emerging technologies but should take every opportunity to ask questions and learn more about these areas.
 Auditors should be able to explain what innovative tools are being brought to bear on the audit and how this is affecting the audit approach.
 Boards not getting adequate answers to their questions should consider whether their current firm is a good fit for the company's needs.

 The best news for clients is that innovative tools and processes for audits will improve audit quality and efficiency, generate new insights, and elevate the audit function overall.
 Boards should make sure they have an auditor that innovates and attracts the best talent – to make full use of the tools and technology to achieve the best results.
 As with any important decision that has far-reaching implications, boards will have to do their homework, but a thoughtful choice of an audit firm should yield substantial benefits for the company.

-Audit Innovation & Strategy
+Partner-in-Charge, Audit Innovation